pennhanlee/tp/docs/team/tanleyang.md

   * Highlights: This feature must work fast as switching between views should be as smooth as possible to ensure a good user experience.
 Hence, special care was taken to minimize unecessary re-renderings.
-Furthermore, the Ui needed to be in sync with changes to the Model which was accomplished by following the Observer design pattern.
+Furthermore, the Ui needed to be in sync with changes to the Model.
+The above requirements were met using an implementation that applied the Observer design pattern.
+Additionally, as I had no prior experience with JavaFX, I had to pick up and learn JavaFX quickly in order to successfully implement this feature.

   * Code contributed for this enhancement: [#92](https://github.com/AY2021S1-CS2103T-F13-2/tp/pull/92), [#121](https://github.com/AY2021S1-CS2103T-F13-2/tp/pull/121), [#165](https://github.com/AY2021S1-CS2103T-F13-2/tp/pull/165)